HIV and Dementia

 • Symptoms of this type of dementia include memory loss, trouble thinking, trouble concentrating or speaking clearly, lack of interest in activities, and slow loss of motor skills.

-• Medicines for treating HIV-related dementia include antiretrovirals, antidepressants, antipsychotics, or stimulants.
+• Medicines for treating HIV-related dementia and its related symptoms include antiretrovirals, antidepressants, antipsychotics, or stimulants.

-• People with HIV who abuse drugs or alcohol can have more severe dementia symptoms.
+• People with HIV who use drugs or alcohol can have more severe dementia symptoms.

 • Your healthcare provider may suggest lifestyle changes and coping strategies that can help you manage dementia.